noureddinel/core-bitcoin-net-simulator/README.md

 ```

 Note:
-- If you are generating the network for the first time, it will take more time for docker setup.
+- If you are generating the network for the first time, it will require few minutes in order to build and setup the docker image.

 Step 3: checking the docker continers' state